wp-plugins/contexture-page-security/readme.txt

 1. screenshot-1.png
 1. screenshot-2.png

+== Requirements ==

+= PHP5 =
+PSC requires PHP5 to work.
+If you receive an error message while activating/installing this plugin, you may need to upgrade your PHP installation.
+If you are using a web hosting service, simply contact your hosting provider about updating your default version of PHP (it's usually as simple as checking a box somewhere on your hosting dashboard).

 == Changelog ==

+= 1.0.1 =
+* Fixed a bug where group count was incorrectly including smart groups
+* Updated readme to reflect PHP5 requirement

 = 1.0.0 =
 * Added a system-owned "Registered Users" smart group so admins can easily limit access to logged-in users only